EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-reads and passes along to the land diagnostics the fraction of vegetation pools that die off
+Get the fraction of vegetation that die off from forcing data.

 **Parameters**
 - None